ezrasingh/pihole-tailscale/README.md

 ### Docker Compose

-> Only for local emulation of the platform for development and testing

 If you have `docker` installed you can run the platform locally using `just run`

 To view logs of a service run `just logs <service-name>` for example `just logs traefik`